ayush-osmosys/todo-list-graph-ql/README.md

 The express server will start on *PORT* 5000 or as specified by you in .env

-Based on *task* resource, you can check out the documentation once you open <http://localhost:*PORT>* om apollo server
+Based on *task* resource, you can check out the documentation once you open <http://localhost:5000> on apollo server